BANKS DODGY DEALS CAMPAIGNS

 The southern part of the mining area project – Block 3 and 4 – is owned by Simfer, led by Anglo-Australian mining company Rio Tinto, which acquired rights to Simandou in 1997.

-In August 2022, WCS and Rio Tinto Simfer agreed to start the construction of a 650 km railway, a deep-water port, and other infrastructure needed to support mining operations, with a view to start production by 2025.
+In August 2022, WCS and Rio Tinto Simfer agreed to start the construction of a 650 km railway, a deep-water port, and other infrastructure needed to support mining operations.
+Recent reports set the completion of the railway by end of 2025, and the first ore shipments by November 2025.

 Impacts